mamoon-abuzaid/services-subscription/README.md

 1- On your server run a composer install command as below, then composer will recreate the vendor folder with all the packages that are used in
 #composer install

+2- Creat the the database with mentioned DB name in .env file "laravel"

-2- note there is no .sql file uploaded with this project, due I used migration style, which it's will create the DB tables, just run the below gommand to migrate
+3- note there is no .sql file uploaded with this project, due I used migration style, which it's will create the DB tables, just run the below gommand to migrate
 # php artisan migrate